21+ Vault

 Blight-resistant, heavy-bearing nut tree.
 Roast them, grind them into flour, or eat them fresh.
 A legacy tree.

-Legacy TreeZones 4–85–7 Years to Nut
+Legacy TreeZones 4 to 85 to 7 Years to Nut

 Black Walnut